xwu99/OAP/oap-mllib/README.md

 ## Overview

 OAP MLlib is an optimized package to accelerate machine learning algorithms in  [Apache Spark MLlib](https://spark.apache.org/mllib).
 It is compatible with Spark MLlib and leverages [Intel® oneAPI Data Analytics Library (oneDAL)](https://github.com/oneapi-src/oneDAL)  to provide highly optimized algorithms and get most out of CPU and GPU capabilities.
-It also take advantage of [Intel® oneAPI Collective Communications Library (oneCCL)](https://github.com/oneapi-src/oneCCL) to provide efficient communication patterns in multi-node multi-GPU cluster.
+It also take advantage of [Intel® oneAPI Collective Communications Library (oneCCL)](https://github.com/oneapi-src/oneCCL) to provide efficient communication patterns in multi-node multi-GPU clusters.

 ## Compatibility